brucellino/ansible-role-consul/README.md

 from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well. -->

+See [`defaults/main.yml`](defaults/main.yml) for default variables

 ## Dependencies

 <!-- A list of other roles hosted on Galaxy should go here, plus any details in
 regards to parameters that may need to be set for other roles, or variables that are used from other roles. -->
+No dependencies on other roles.

 ## Example Playbook

+For an example playbook see `.github/build/playbook.yml`

 ## License